takemobiteam/takemobi-test.github.io/docs/index.md

 # Overview

 **TUI's Transfer Service** provides guests with rides between places during tours: from the airport to their hotel and back, to ports and back for cruises, and between hotels for multi-hotel vacations.
 Each one-way ride is a **Transfer**.
-Mobi's Continuous Planning Service enables TUI’s Transfer Service to operate efficiently by scheduling optimized trips with TUI’s fleet in advance and enabling fast on-the-fly adjustments in response to disruptions like flight delays or vehicle breakdowns.
+Mobi's Continuous Planning Service enables TUI’s Transfer Service to operate efficiently by planning optimized trips in advance and enabling fast on-the-fly adjustments in response to disruptions like flight delays or vehicle breakdowns.

 ## Inputs and Outputs

 The Mobi Planner turns **Bookings** and **Flights** into **Trips**.
 For a single tour, a group of guests will have separate Bookings for their **Arrival** to the tour **Destination** and their **Departure** from the tour Destination.

-### Example Bookings, Flights, and Trip for 3 Arrivals to Palma de Mallorca
+### Example Bookings, Flights, and Trip for 3 Arrivals to Mallorca

 ![Bookings To Trips](./attachments/BookingsToTrips2.png)

 ## Data Flow Overview

-The image below shows the timing around how the Mobi Planner turns Bookings and Flights into Trips, as well as how planning staff can affect Trips more directly using buttons in the client interface.
+The image below shows the timing around how the Mobi Planner turns Bookings and Flights into Trips, as well as how planning staff can affect Trips more directly using buttons in TUI's web portal.

 ### Data Flow Diagram: 1 Date in 1 Destination